tsute/resispart/README.md

-# 2019RESISTPART Bioinformatics Workshop
-2019 RESISTPART Bioinformatics Workshop Tutorial
+# 2019 RESISTPART Bioinformatics Workshop

-Hello Everyone!

 Workshop Tutorial

+## Instruction on How to use this Workshop Toturial

+##Workshop Tutorial

 Part1